Temporary Recycling & Waste Changes

 Ordering for trash and recycle carts is available online at normal.org.
 Delivery of the carts might be delayed due to crew availability.

-The City of Bloomington Citizen Convenience Center will reopen on Tuesday, April 7, 2020.
+The City of Bloomington Citizen Convenience Center was reopened on Tuesday, April 7, 2020.

 Hours (same as pre-closure):